 About the Northern Territory Designated Area Migration Agreement

-The new Northern Territory Designated Area Migration Agreement (NT DAMA) lets the Northern Territory (NT) employers sponsor skilled and semi-skilled overseas workers for positions they are unable to fill with local workers.
-It is the second version of the NT DAMA and applies to the whole of the NT and is tailored to address current and emerging labour market shortages and local terms and conditions of employment.
+This is the second version of the NT DAMA and applies to the whole of the NT.
+It is tailored to address current and emerging labour market shortages.

 - are viable and have been operating for at least 12 months